AndreiSiahlo/GrapheneStructure/README.md

 # WolframGraphene
-Drawing of the Graphene structure in Wolfram mathematica.
+Drawing of the Graphene structure in Wolfram Mathematica.
 1. Create a new Notebook in Wolfram Mathematica 6+ and save it in an appropriate folder
 2. Copy the whole text from the file GrapheneFlakeFigureOneModuleText.nb.txt to this Notebook
 3. Evaluate Nothebook